DNKonanov/GCB/README.md

 If you dont need complexity data in txt format, you can delete `~/data/complexity_results/Mycoplasma/GCF_000027345.1_ASM2734v1_genomic` folder

 After you add all interesting genomes, you need to move or copy this folder to `/GCB_package/data/`.
-OK, organism ae uplodaed, but we need to dump graph objects for fast access to them.
+OK, organism is uploaded, but we need to dump graph objects for fast access to them.
 To do it just go to GCB_folder and execute in terminal this:

 `python3 dump_script.py`